Xiamen: Economy

 Xiamen has a diverse and well-developed economy.
 It is the first to refer to the business environment indexes of the World Bank with the aim of creating world's first-rated business environment.
 In 2018, its business environment ranked 2nd among 22 cities across the country that was evaluated by the National Development and Reform Commission.
 Its measures in areas such as dealing with construction permits, getting electricity, and trading across borders take the lead in the country.

 Its social credit system has been improved.
 In 2018, its overall credit index ranked 2nd among 36 provincial capitals and sub-provincial cities and above.

 The Siming and Huli districts form its Special Economic Zone.

 Xiamen focuses on the development of five major industries – electronic information, equipment manufacturing, tourism and culture, modern logistics, and financial services.

 Xiamen's GDP has grown at an average annual rate of 15.4 percent since China's reform and opening-up four decades ago.
 In 2018, per capita GDP: 118,015 yuan ($17,105); per capita disposable income: 50,948 yuan; public financial budget revenue: 128.3 billion yuan; 1,626 hi-tech enterprises, accounting for 44 percent of the total number of Fujian province; 600.5 billion yuan of total foreign trade value; degree of dependence on foreign trade has reached 125 percent.

 By the end of 2018, Xiamen brought in a total of 14,818 foreign-invested projects; contractual foreign investments: $66 billion, actual foreign investments: $37.9 billion; 62 overseas Fortune 500 companies invested in 112 projects in Xiamen.

-Xiamen is also the host of the China International Fair for Investment and Trade held annually in early September to attract foreign direct investment into the Chinese mainland.
+Xiamen is also the host of the China International Fair for Investment and Trade held annually in early September to attract foreign direct investment into mainland China.

 Xiamen also hold Straits Forum annually.
 The 2019 edition kicked off in the coastal city from 15 to 21 June.
 More than 10,000 people attended the annual forum this year.

 In 2023 forecast by the city government, Xiamen is aiming for 25,000 of GDP per capita measured by USD.